 Students in Year 7 and 8 participate as a year group in a number of activities run by John Therry Catholic College Staff and external providers.
 The objectives for Year 7 and 8 Sport is:

 Sports and activities will work on a rotation system that is term based and is compulsory for all students in Year 7 and 8.
-Students will participate on school grounds or at Thomas Acres Reserve, which is within walking distance of the school.
+Students will participate on school grounds or at Thomas Acres Reserve, which is within walking distance of the College.
 If participating at Thomas Acres Reserve, students will be escorted by school staff on designated footpaths.
-Students are still under John Therry Catholic College policy and behavior expectations.
+Students are still under John Therry Catholic College policy and behaviour expectations.

 Year 9 and 10